Custom Buttons

 Prerequisite

-The console needs to have the connection to the Process Manager configured proper unde
+The console must have a properly configured connection to the Process Manager under:

 Admin | Processes | Process Manager Details

-With a custom button of URL you can open URLs and pass parameters from the selected device or the user.
+With a Custom Button of type URL you can open URLs and pass parameters from the selected device or the user.

 Please note